TimmaLabs/NetsExample/README.md

 ## FAQ

 ### What to do if the test payment terminal rejects all/some of the test cards?
 The card parameters need to be updated.
 You can do this via `3.
 Cards` -> `1.
 Get cards` in the terminal's merchant menu.
 Or, if that doesn't help, reconcile (tee "päivänpäätös").
+If the cards continue to act up, just try each one until one starts working (or, shoot [Nets](mailto:salessupport-fi@nets.eu) a message)